ozkary/ozkary.github.io/_posts/2023/2023-08-05-data-engineering-process-fundamentals-data-streaming.md

 #### Sample Python Code for a Kafka Consumer and Spark Client

-After looking at the Kafka producer code, let's take a look at how a Kafka consumer on Spark would consume that data and aggregated in time windows of four hours.
+After looking at the Kafka producer code, let's take a look at how a Kafka consumer on Spark would consume and process the messages.

 ```python